Automatic Heap Layout Manipulation for Exploitation: Experiments and Evaluation

-To determine if automatic HLM is feasible in real world scenarios we selected three vulnerabilities that result in OOB memory access on the heap and ten dynamically allocated structures that were identified by SHRIKE as being useful corruption targets (namely structures that have pointers as their first field).
-An experiment was then run for each vulnerability paired with each target structure in which SHRIKE was used to search for an input which would place the source buffer and destination buffer adjacent to each other.
+To determine if automatic HLM is feasible in real world scenarios we selected three heap overflow vulnerabilities and ten dynamically allocated structures that were identified by \SHRIKE as being potentially useful targets (namely structures that have pointers as their first field).
+Pairing each vulnerability with each target structure provides a total of 30 benchmarks.
+For each, we ran an experiment in which \SHRIKE was used to search for an input which would place the overflow source and destination structure adjacent to each other.

-A successful outcome means the system can discover how to interact with the underlying allocator via \PHP's API, identify how to allocate sensitive data structures on the heap, and construct a \PHP program which places such a structure adjacent to the source of an OOB memory access.
+A successful outcome means the system can discover how to interact with the underlying allocator via \PHP's API, identify how to allocate sensitive data structures on the heap, and construct a \PHP program which places a selected data structure adjacent to the source of an OOB memory access.
 This saves an exploit developer a significant amount of effort, allowing them to focus on how to leverage the resulting OOB memory access.